rsing148/CommunityClassroom-Git/README.md

 ## The Three States

 * Git has three main states that your files can reside in:
 	* `modified` - Means that you have changed the file but not have committed it to your database yet.
+If a file has changed since it was checked out but has not been staged, it is modified
-	* `staged` - Means you have marked a modified file in its current version to go into your next commit snapshot
+	* `staged` - Means you have marked a modified file in its current version to go into your next commit snapshot.
+If a file has been modified and was added to the staging area, it is staged.
-	* `committed` - Means that the data is safely stored in your local database
+	* `committed` - Means that the data is safely stored in your local database.
+If a particular version of a file is in the Git directory, it is considered committed.

 * This leads us to the three main sections of a Git Projects -
 	* The Working Tree - A single checkout of one version of the project.
 These files are pulled out of the compressed database in the Git directory and placed on the disk for you to use or modify